johanntagle/bash_tutorial/README.md

 ### 2.2.
 Edit text files

-To get **character number six**, you will need to create a text file in the `exercise_2` directory.
+To get **character number eigh**t, you will need to create a text file in the `exercise_2` directory.
 On Ubuntu, you can do this using the editor `nano`.
 You can start it typing the name of the program, or